Porting apps from the BlackBerry PlayBook

 The user experience for BlackBerry 10 has changed significantly from the experience on the BlackBerry PlayBook tablet.
 Creating a cinematic experience, having fluid workflows, and emphasizing high performance are just some of the key principles that BlackBerry 10 applications should follow.
 The BlackBerry 10 UI Guidelines cover these principles and specify design, interaction, and style guidelines for your app.

 The application icon is your opportunity to showcase your application to users.
-The recommended application icon size for BlackBerry 10 devices is 114 x 114 pixels.
-This is different than the recommended application icon size for the BlackBerry PlayBook tablet (86 x 86 pixels).
-For more information on icons, visual style, and best practices, see the BlackBerry 10 UI Guidelines.
+The recommended icon sizes for BlackBerry 10 devices are different than the recommended application icon size for the BlackBerry PlayBook tablet (86 x 86 pixels).
+The recommended application icon sizes for BlackBerry 10 devices are as follows: